Send This Site to a Friend

 of the United States.
 The wings are short and rounded.

-Roadrunners seldom fly, but are
+Roadrunners seldom fly, but they are good at flight when needed.

-noted for their ability to run fast.
+They are most noted for their ability for a bird to run fast.

 The greater roadrunner is up to 24 inches long, including the 12-inch tail.